-ESP’S Man About Town, Pep Cipriano is back for a hug as he drops by some of Peterborough’s new venues and says there’s plenty to look forward to this year…
+ESP’S Man About Town, Pep Cipriano is back for a hug as he drops by some of the Peterborough’s new venues and says there’s plenty to look forward to this year…

 JUST CALL ME HUGGY BEAR

 In fact, I’m going to change my name by deed poll to Huggy Bear.
 I’ve got so much in common with the Starsky & Hutch character it’s scary.

 Huggy was cool, connected and charismatic (blow your own trumpet why don’t you Pep).

 But he was too cool for hugging whereas I’m semi-jabbed up and been hugging friends, family, the old lady behind the post office counter, the lamppost outside my house and even my car.

 I’d even hug (because the poor fella needs one) Eurovision flop James Newman but Michelle Keegan remains top of my squeeze list.